Discovering Quantum Phase Transitions with Fermionic Neural Networks

 The correlated motion of electrons in condensed matter gives rise to rich emergent phenomena.
 Although these are governed by fundamental quantum mechanical principles known for almost a century, they remain difficult to understand and even harder to predict theoretically or computationally.
 One of the major themes of modern condensed matter physics is the study of phase transitions caused by electron correlation.

 The difficulty of solving the Schr\"odinger equation scales exponentially with particle number in general, so exact solutions for interacting many-electron systems are rarely accessible.
 This explains why approximate numerical techniques have become such vital tools in the search for exotic zero-temperature phases, providing accurate predictions of experimentally observable quantities in phases already understood qualitatively.
-Computational approaches have not, however, been very successful at discovering or predicting previously unknown electronic phases.
+Most computational approaches, however, encode prior assumptions about the appropriate phase, which poses a substantial difficulty in predicting previously unknown electronic states.
 Changes in symmetry or topology are rarely discovered computationally before they have been seen experimentally or proposed on theoretical grounds.

-In this Letter, we demonstrate a new approach to predicting changes in the qualitative nature of electronic ground-states in condensed matter.
+In this Letter, we introduce a neural-network-based approach to predicting the qualitative nature of electronic ground states in condensed matter.
 We utilize a representation of the wave function, the fermionic neural network (FermiNet) \cite{pfau_ab_2020}, which is capable of representing \emph{any} antisymmetric state \cite{hutter2020representing}, and requires no \textit{a priori} knowledge of the system being studied.
-Guided by the quantum mechanical variational principle alone, without reference to experimental data, the FermiNet can learn the appropriate ground-state of a many-body interacting Hamiltonian in first quantization.
-Phase transitions are then easily seen by studying changes in the ground-state as the parameters of a system are varied.
-A significant body of recent work has used machine learning to detect phase transitions in simulated classical \cite{wang2016discovering, carrasquilla2017machine, van2017learning} and quantum \cite{arai2018deep} systems, but these studies required a source of external data, looking for patterns characteristic of different phases.
+Guided by the quantum mechanical variational principle alone, without reference to experimental data, the FermiNet can learn the ground state of a many-body interacting Hamiltonian.
+Phase transitions are seen by studying changes in the ground state as the parameters of the system are varied.

+A significant body of recent work has used machine learning to detect phase transitions in simulated classical \cite{wang2016discovering, carrasquilla2017machine, van2017learning} and quantum \cite{arai2018deep, venderley_machine_2018, zhang_machine_2019} systems, but these studies required a source of external data, looking for patterns characteristic of different phases.
 Our approach requires only the Hamiltonian.
+There has also been work using neural network ans\"atze to study lattice models and spin systems, including their phase transitions \cite{carleo_solving_2017, saito2017solving, luo2019backflow, stokes2020phases, astrakhantsev2021broken}, but for applications to many real systems, the wave function must be treated, as in the present work, in continuous space.